 - Provide a valid info.yaml file.

-- Make the application manager aware of your application by running
+- Restart the application manager to make it aware of your application.

 It's recommended to use either an ApplicationManagerWindow or a QtObject as the root of your QML application.
 This is especially important if you require similar behavior in single-process and multi-process mode.
 If you use a QtObject, any visible base elements should still be ApplicationManagerWindows.
 Nevertheless, other root elements are supported for convenience, as well.

 Here are a few things to consider: